VIEWPOINTS – Music-making at Lincoln Center: Dalia Stasevska leads the NY PHIL in a Ukraine-focused program, The Met brings back Strauss’s ARABELLA

 - No Comments

-This week, American Ballet Theatre commenced its fall season at the David H. Koch Theater.
-The opening program was an enticing one — performed under the umbrella banner of “Innovation … Continue Reading →
+This past weekend, American Ballet Theatre concluded its fall season at the David H. Koch Theater with a program that flexed the company’s versatility.
+The evening commenced with the season’s … Continue Reading →

 - By drediman